 When the dressings do come off, keep an eye out for signs of infection.
 Purulent discharge, painful inflammation, red streaks, and fever are all tell-tale signs of infection.
 You should also examine the graft.
 If the edges of the graft are lifting or you notice any bulges beneath the skin, you’ll want to talk to someone as soon as possible.

-If you feel concerned about the state of your skin graft, contact a board-certified plastic surgeon near you and seek their professional advice.
+If you feel concerned about the state of your skin graft, meet our board-certified medical review team and seek their professional advice.